orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

 With this, we have overridden the functionality of the "Send" button specifically for the "acme/hr" form.

+Another approach would be to create an entirely custom button instead of reusing the name `send`.
+Just pick a button/process name, say `foo`, and then:

+- add `foo` to the list of buttons for the form
+- define a button label for `foo`
+- define a process for `foo`

 *NOTE: With Orbeon Forms 4.5.x and earlier, the property must be `oxf.fr.resource.*.*.en.detail.buttons.send`.
 With Orbeon Forms 4.6 and newer, the `detail` token can and should be omitted.*

-All the configuration above for a button called `send` could have been done with an entirely custom button named `foo`.

 ## What next?